tweakoz/cvm/README.md

 One of the lib needs the cmake tool.
 Of course, the default system version is too old.
 So I need to download and recompile cmake...

+Then cmake detects the system libraries and not the recent one I just installed...
+Aaaaaaaaaaaargh !!!

-...and so on for a lot of libs and tools...
+(...and so on for a lot of libs and tools...)

-Oh, and I'm also planning to use latest gcc 4.7 to play with C++ 2011
+Oh, and I'm also planning to use latest gcc 4.7 to play with C++ 2011.
+Just thinking of the future pain nearly depress me...

-One more thing : I want to try the GNU standard lib "debug mode" which require recompilation of... just every lib with it.
+One more thing : I want to try the GNU standard lib "debug mode" which require recompilation of... just every lib !

 You got it.
 It's not only tiring to manually install and recompile everything again and again for each server install, it's just *impossible* at some level.